clong/DetectionLab/Proxmox/README.md

 # Future Work

 1. Exchange provisioning is not yet supported.
-2. Implement automated deployment of the Spice Guest Tools.
-For now you can install these manually in your Windows VMs: https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe
+2. SPICE Support: Implement automated deployment of the SPICE Guest Tools.
+This will enable automatic screen sizing and copy and paste functionality.
+At the moment, you can install the SPICE Guest Tools manually in your Windows VMs: https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe